 GRI 403: Occupational Health & Safety | ||

-Details of this disclosure can be found under Safety & Health in Social Metrics, Policies, and Practices. | ||
+Details of this disclosure can be found under Safety & Health in the Social section of the report. | ||

 GRI # | Topic | Disclosure |

-403-2 | Hazard identification, risk assessment, and incident investigation | Employees are trained to identify and address risks, and inform their supervisors for incidents beyond their control.
+403-2 | Hazard identification, risk assessment, and incident investigation | Hazard Identification & Risk Assessment: Our workplaces undergo regular inspections by Environmental Health and Safety (EHS) personnel, dedicated safety committees, external consultants, and regulatory bodies, all contributing to the identification of potential hazards.
+Identified risks are addressed promptly, with minor issues corrected immediately.
+For more complex risks requiring additional resources, we implement a tracking system for timely resolution.
+Our hazard mitigation strategies are guided by a well-defined hierarchy of controls, prioritizing the most effective measures.
 Company preference in resolving risk is always to eliminate it entirely, otherwise make a substitution which replaces the hazard with a safer alternative, utilize engineering controls to isolate people from the hazard, issue administrative controls to change the way people work, and as a last resort, utilize personal protective equipment to protect the employee.
-In the event of injuries, Ever-Green team members adhere to the company’s Incident and Injury Reporting Policy and Incident Investigation Policy. |

 403-3 | Occupational health services | Employees in roles with increased potential for exposure to conditions that could adversely impact health are enrolled in health monitoring programs overseen and deployed by licensed health care professionals. |